ijl/orjson/README.md

 ## License

-orjson was written by ijl <<ijl@mailbox.org>>, copyright 2018 - 2025, available
+orjson was written by ijl <<ijl@mailbox.org>>, copyright 2018 - 2026, with
-to you under either the Apache 2 license or MIT license at your choice.
+some source files available under the Mozilla Public License 2.0 and some available under your choice of the Apache 2 license or MIT license.